visnup/wedding/contents/events/index.md

 Phuket
 ------

-### Mar 3 – Depart for Phuket, Rehearsal Dinner
+### Mar 3 – Depart for Phuket

 All we have to do is get everyone to Phuket this day.
 So, wake up early and eat the included hotel breakfast and get moving to the airport.
-Once we get to Phuket and settle in, we'll meet you again for more food.
+Once we get to Phuket and settle in, we'll meet up and go find some food.

 ### Mar 4 – Koh Phi Phi